A surprise find in Michigan shows the extent of ancient Native American agriculture

 "One of the interesting things about this study is that it kind of shows us a preserved window of what was probably a much more extensive agricultural landscape," he says.

-John Marston, an archaeologist with the University of British Columbia who wasn't part of the research team, agrees with that assessment.
+John Marston, an archaeologist with Boston University who wasn't part of the research team, agrees with that assessment.
 But if this is the tip of the iceberg, he says, "it may be that the rest of the iceberg has melted."

 The only sites comparable to this discovery can be found in arid regions around Phoenix and Tucson in Arizona, he says, where archaeologists have discovered the traces of large-scale irrigation systems used in ancient Native American agriculture.